Python Automation for Upstream Water Valve Tracing in Utility Network GIS

 )

-# Parse and validate results
+# Parse and validate the result count

 result_count = int(arcpy.management.GetCount(output_fc)[0])